milazzom/ServicesTemplateStudio/docs/readme.md

-# Concepts of Windows Template Studio
+# Concepts of Services Template Studio

-This section have the main concepts and definitions used in Windows Template Studio.
+This section have the main concepts and definitions used in Services Template Studio.

 ## Main concepts

-Windows Template Studio is divided in the following main elements:
+Services Template Studio is divided in the following main elements:

-* **Windows Template Studio Extension**: This is a Visual Studio Extension project, which allows to install a new Visual Studio Project Template allowing the End-Users to have an improved experience when they want to create a new UWP App from the "File -> New Project...".
+* **Services Template Studio Extension**: This is a Visual Studio Extension project, which allows to install a new Visual Studio Project Template allowing the End-Users to have an improved experience when they want to create a new application from the "File -> New Project...".
-* **Generation Wizard**: Once the End-User select the "Windows Template Studio" project type in the Visual Studio "File -> New Project..." dialog, the Generation Wizard will guide him through some steps to create user's preferred project.
+* **Generation Wizard**: Once the End-User select the "Services Template Studio" project type in the Visual Studio "File -> New Project..." dialog, the Generation Wizard will guide the user through some steps to create the desired project.
 The Generation Wizard allows the user to select among the available Project Types, Design Patterns, Pages and Features
 * **Templates**: This is the repository of code templates used from the Generation Wizard.
 The templates are pieces of code used to generate the final project templates.

 ### What is a Template

 A template is just code with some metadata.
 The metadata will contain the template information: name, description, licensing, remarks, programming language, type, guids, etc. The template definition is based on [dotnet Template Engine](https://github.com/dotnet/templating).

-There are four different types of templates:
+There are five different types of templates:

+* **Platform Templates**: Will contain relevant project templates that are required for the platform the user wishes to generate an app for.
 * **Framework Templates**: Will contain the code used as infrastructure for the projects.
 * **Project Template**: project templates define the type of App you are about to generate (Basic, Split View, Tabbed...).
 * **Page Template**: will contain the files and code needed to add a page to a certain App.